How To Make Resin Jewelry

 By implementing these tips and giving your resin jewelry some care and attention, you can keep it looking shiny and vibrant for a long time.
 Regular cleaning and maintenance are key to preserving the beauty and luster of your resin jewelry.

 Not all resin is low odor.
-We have used some resins that we could not even stand and we will never recommend those on this blog.
+I’ve have used some resins that I could not even stand and I will never recommend those on this blog.

 Resin formulated specifically for jewelry making is typically low odor, making it suitable for crafting projects in indoor environments without producing strong, unpleasant fumes.